-- Educated to degree level or equivalent standard in relevant disciplines. - Post graduate qualification may be required or ability to demonstrate equivalent ability. - Relevant professional qualification.
+- Educated to degree level or equivalent standard. - Post graduate qualification in a related subject or ability to demonstrate equivalent ability. - Evidence of continuing professional development that demonstrates up-to-date knowledge of legislation and best practice - May require relevant certifications including evidence of fluency in English language.